-The exclusive economic zone is the zone where the U.S. and other coastal nations have jurisdiction over economic and resource management
+The exclusive economic zone is the zone where the U.S. and other coastal nations have jurisdiction over natural resources

-This map shows the U.S. exclusive economic zone (Courtesy: NOAA Fisheries Service).
+This NOAA map shows the U.S. exclusive economic zone.
 Click for full image.

-- jurisdiction as provided for in international law with regard to the establishment and use of artificial islands, installations, and structures, marine scientific research, and the protection and preservation of the marine environment, and
+- Jurisdiction as provided for in international and domestic laws with regard to the establishment and use of artificial islands, installations, and structures, marine scientific research, and the protection and preservation of the marine environment; and

-- other rights and duties provided for under international law (Presidential Proclamation No. 5030 of March 10, 1983).
+- Other rights and duties provided for under international and domestic laws.

 For more information: